240 – Dress Code

 4. Swivel holsters are prohibited.

-NOTE: Drop-down or tactical holsters may only be worn by specialized units as authorized by the Sheriff or his or her designee for a specific duty assignment.
+NOTE: Drop-down or tactical holsters may only be worn by specialized units as authorized by the Sheriff or designee for a specific duty assignment.

 C. Speed Loaders (employee purchase)